The Big Spin: Camelot's Riches (2001–2003)

 One player took part.
-In the first round, the player set seven balls—four gold, two black—down a track of ramps.
+In the first round, the player set six balls—four gold, two black—down a track of ramps by pulling on a replica of King Arthur’s sword “Excalibur”.
 The balls could split up and collide until they reached the bottom of the track and crossed the finish line.
 If a black ball finished first, the player won $10,000; if a gold ball finished first, the player got $25,000.

 For the second round, there were four gold and four black balls used.
 A black ball winning the race earned the player $10,000 more, while a gold ball won $75,000.
 After the third round, the player could either play the third round with three gold and four black balls, or with six gold and three black balls.
 The second set, however, would cost the player half his/her winnings at that point.
 A black ball coming in first added nothing, a gold ball finishing first added $75,000, but if the gold balls came in first, second, and third, the player won $250,000.

 Twice as Grand Prix/Weekly Payday Raceway (2001–2003)

 Each heat begins with six lottery players.
 The six players were grouped into three groups of two.
 For each group, the player reached into a pouch and drew one of three balls out.
 Two were green, one was red.
 If a green ball was drawn, the other player took a turn with one green and one red ball.
-If a red ball was drawn, that player was out and the other player advanced.
+If a red ball was drawn, that player was out - with a consolation prize of $2,500 - and the other player advanced.
 The winning player then tried to draw the green ball again for a one-space head start in the race.
 (This rule was not used in the final championship race.)

 When the race began, each player selected to go 1 or 3 spaces.
 The player who chose a different number than the other two got to move forward that number of spaces.
 After two rounds, the choice became 2 or 4 spaces.
-The first player to go 5 spaces and cross the finish line advanced to the final round.
+The first player to go 5 spaces and cross the finish line advanced to the final round and the other players take home $5,000.
 The final round was played between the three winners of each heat, and the eventual champion won $2,000 a week for 20 years ($2,080,000 total).
+For the two unsuccessful contestants in the final round, they would receive $25,000.